Hawaii Chaos: The Internet Broke Emergency Alerts

 It’s hard to imagine a worse way to be awoken on a Saturday morning in paradise than with a blaring klaxon accompanying a government alert about an inbound ballistic missile attack.
-But that’s exactly what happened to more than 1.5 million residents of and visitors to Hawaii this morning.
+But that’s exactly what happened to more than 1.5 million people in Hawaii this morning.

 “BALLISTIC MISSILE THREAT INBOUND TO HAWAII,” the emergency alert read, in all-caps, on smartphones.
 “SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL.”
-Hawaii residents tuned-in to television or radio heard an even more threatening message, made even worse by its monotone, computer-synthesized delivery.
+Hawaii residents tuned-in to television or radio heard an even more threatening message, made worse by its monotone, computer-synthesized delivery.
 “The U.S. Pacific Command has detected a missile threat to Hawaii.
 A missile may impact on land or sea within minutes.
 THIS IS NOT A DRILL.”

 Except, it was indeed a drill—there was no missile threat, and the alert had been sent in error during what the Hawaii Emergency Management Agency called a “regular system drill.”
 Easily screencapped, the mobile alerts spread like wildfire within minutes.
 On Twitter, Tulsi Gabbard, who represents Hawaii’s second district in the U.S. House of Representatives, sent her own all-caps alert, desperately trying to assuage citizens and visitors that the message was erroneous: “HAWAII - THIS IS A FALSE ALARM.
 THERE IS NO INCOMING MISSILE TO HAWAII.”

 War and politics notwithstanding, what makes such a false alert possible in the first place?
 Most Americans don’t know how emergency alerts work.
-Both the infrastructure for sending these emergency notifications and the media ecosystem into which they arrive have changed substantially since the Cold War, when the shadow of nuclear annihilation last felt near.
+Both the infrastructure for sending these notifications and the media ecosystem into which they arrive have changed substantially since the Cold War, when the shadow of nuclear annihilation last felt near.

 * * *